KristofferC/KristofferC.github.io/content/post/tokenize.md

 ```

 When we counted the Julia base folder we excluded all the files used for unit testing.
-For packages, these files are included and clearly `test`, most commonly used in the `@test` macro, is
+For packages, these files are included and clearly `test`, used in the `@test` macro, is
-unsurprisingly very common. `T`, `x` and `i` are common in packages and base but for some reason
+unsurprisingly very common. `T`, `x` and `i` are common in packages and Base but for some reason
-the variable `d` is more common in packages than in julia base.
+the variable `d` is more common in packages than in Base.

 ## Conclusion